 Looking at clean surfaces (and floors in my kids’ rooms) is definitely calming though.
 So I do try to weed things out at least a couple times of year.
 My kids’ rooms are most definitely the culprit in gobbling up the most stuff to sort through.

 As a result of my semi-regular weeding, I often have another pile of stuff ready to haul to the thrift store.
 This pile lies out of sight, fortunately, and inside of a vintage wardrobe in my dining room.
 Ideally I’d only be using it to store the coats, jackets, and reusable grocery bags I also have in there, but I’m showing myself some grace there, too, for now.
 (Long-lasting organization is all about baby steps for me).

 So I’ve had a giant mound of old clothes, books, and household odds and ends I’ve been saving to donate to Goodwill.
-I keep meaning to empty it, haul it out to my car and swing on by the donation station.
+I keep meaning to empty it, haul it out to my car and swing on by the closest Goodwill donation center near me.
 And Lord knows I’ve been to the thrift store a hundred times and have had every opportunity to clean out my closet.
 (I did a huge weed out of my clothes a couple years back.)

 So when I stumbled across Amazon and Goodwill’s partnership to reuse brown boxes to send donations directly to Goodwill–free of charge–I was all over it.
 I’m an avid Amazon shopper during the holidays (and always)–I couldn’t tell you how many times their Prime shipping has saved my hiney.

 I still had a stack of boxes left over from Christmas when I learned about this program.
 There are actually a number of retailer’s boxes you can reuse.
 The only stipulations are that you can’t send anything liquid, hazardous (duh), or electronics.
 Have some articles of clothing that are less than stellar?
 Many Goodwills recycle clothing that is not fit for the sales rack.